Managing Your Sleep Apnea & Weight

 Obesity and Your Sleep

-Obesity is a common risk factor for sleep apnea as it makes it more difficult for the sufferer to breathe properly at night and negatively impacts their quality of sleep.
+Obesity is a common risk factor for sleep apnea as it makes it more difficult for the sufferer to breathe properly at night and negatively impacts their sleep quality.
 Both weight issues and sleep apnea can also increase your risk for other health problems such as heart disease, high blood pressure, or type 2 diabetes.

-In a study, researchers found that sleep problems can also be the cause of weight gain.
+In a study, researchers found that sleep problems can also cause weight gain.
 This can make maintaining a healthy body weight even more challenging and lead to the risk of becoming overweight more quickly.

 Dedication to Weight Loss